ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ./scripts/build.sh
 ```

-This will build the Subnet-EVM binary and place it in AvalancheGo's `build/plugins` directory by default at the filepath:
+This will build the Subnet-EVM binary and place it in AvalancheGo's `build/plugins` directory by default at the file path:

 `$GOPATH/src/github.com/ava-labs/avalanchego/build/plugins/srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy`